-The best type of informative speech is one in which the speaker is interested and passionate about the topic.
+The best type of informative speech is one where the speaker is interested and passionate about the topic.

-- Deciding if you are excited about your topic as it will show and your audience will catch your excitement.
+- Deciding if you are enthusiastic, as it will show and the audience will catch the excitement.

-- Choosing a topic that is unique so that your audience will not necessarily be familiar with what you have to present.
+- Choosing a topic that is unique so that the audience may not be familiar with the presentation.

-- Researching the history and current practices of your hobby for your speech.
+- Researching the history and current practices of what you do in your free time for your speech.

 - Researching where your ancestors came from or cultural practices of a unique group.